NUWCDIVNPT/stig-manager/docs/Admin_Guide.md

 # STIG Manager Admin Guide

-This Admin Guide will walk you through typical responsibilities for a STIG Manager Administrator User.
+This Admin Guide will walk you through typical responsibilities for a STIG Manager User with the Administrator role.
 Beyond the permissions granted to normal Users, Administrators have the ability to:
    * Update STIGs and SCAP Benchmarks in STIG Manager
    * Administer Collections to which they have not been specifically granted access